balubm/portfolio/README.md

 - Used first-order Markov Chains on MIDI data to generate Indian classical melodies.
 - State definition: (note, duration) tuples capturing transition probabilities.
 - Outputs MusicXML for use in MuseScore, includes transition matrix visualizations.
-- Customizable for time signatures and rhythmic structures.

 ---